kubernetes-sigs/cluster-api-provider-openstack/README.md

 ## Documentation

-Documentation is in the `/docs` directory
+Documentation can be found in the `/docs` directory

 ## Getting involved and contributing